slavniyteo/upgraded-octo-funicular/README.md

-make it effectively proprietary.
+avoid the special danger that patents applied to a free program could make it effectively proprietary.
 To prevent this, the GPL assures that patents cannot be used to render the program non-free.